 The PhD-IS has four concentrations available: Contextual Studies, Historical-Theological Studies, Development Studies and Evangelization Studies.
 Learn more about each of these concentrations.

-- Possess integrative knowledge of the core literatures of the history and theology of mission, together with the religious, socio-cultural, and developmental aspects of mission and evangelization.
+- Demonstrate integrative knowledge of the core literatures of the history and theology of mission, together with the religious, socio-cultural, and developmental aspects of mission and evangelization.

-- Achieve advanced specialized knowledge of the literature of a chosen area within the field of missiology.
+- Have acquired advanced specialized knowledge of the literature of a chosen area within the field of missiology with analytical and interpretive skills.

 - Demonstrate research ability by engaging in original research around a pioneering missiological issue, problem, or opportunity.